Tabsirat al-Adilla

 The connection between al-Nasafi and al-Maturidi in the Tabsirat al-Adilla is clear and needs no further proof.
-Because al-Nasafi admires al-Maturidi, he refers to his ideas several times, and he always supports his views against Mu'tazilite and Ash'arite thinking.
-In addition, he gives a list of the scholars of the Hanafite-Maturidite school in Transoxania and their works, which is not available in any other source. al-Nasafi throughout Tabsirat al-Adilla refers to the views of al-Maturidi mostly as "qala al-Shaikh al-Imam Abu Mansur al-Maturidi", without naming his work.
+Because al-Nasafi admires al-Maturidi, he refers to his ideas several times, and he always supports his views against Mu'tazili and Ash'ari thinking.
+In addition, he gives a list of the scholars of the Hanafi-Maturidi school in Transoxania and their works, which is not available in any other source.
+Al-Nasafi throughout Tabsirat al-Adilla refers to the views of al-Maturidi mostly as "qala al-Shaikh al-Imam Abu Mansur al-Maturidi", without naming his work.

 In his explanations, al-Nasafi follows closely the views of al-Maturidi and sometimes gives direct quotations from him.
 He also gives the views of his opponents in a fairly objective way.
 In discussing the issues, al-Nasafi develops a semantic analysis, a method not used or really developed by his followers.

 Summary

 In the second half of the 11th and the beginning of the 12th centuries when Abu al-Mu'in al-Nasafi lived, the science of kalam reached its peak of development.
 Therefore, along with the teachings of Imam Abu Mansur al-Maturidi and Imam Abu al-Hasan al-Ash'ari, the works of other authors, their ideas and different views were thoroughly commented on which consequently found their scientific appreciation.
 Along with the main principles of the science of kalam, the book contains materials dealing with the debates and discussions with th opponents of the school and the refusals given by the author to the claims of the rivals in the science.
-The book also contains critical analyses and interpretations of the ideas promoted by different sma parties who tried to oppose the principles declared by the Maturidiyyah school as well as the author of the book.
+The book also contains critical analyses and interpretations of the ideas promoted by different parties who tried to oppose the principles declared by the Maturidi school as well as the author of the book.

-A large part of this work discusses the ideas of the al-Mu'tazila school of Islamic thought.
+A large part of this work discusses the ideas of the Mu'tazili school of Islamic thought.
 Exposition of the Sunni creed, with refutation of heretical doctrines.

 Content

 The Tabsirat al-Adilla begins with the theory of knowledge.
 Then al-Nasafi discusses the problem of the creation of the world and goes on to establish the existence of its Creator.
 The absolute oneness of God and the rejection of opposing views is the next topic.
-This is followed by the discussion of God's attributes, in particular his speech (kalam) and creative power (takwin). al-Nasafi goes on to discuss prophecy, the relation of God and humanity, human freedom and responsibility, predetermination, and definition of belief (iman) and finishes with a discussion of rulership.
+This is followed by the discussion of God's attributes, in particular his speech (kalam) and creative power (takwin).
+Al-Nasafi goes on to discuss prophecy, the relation of God and humanity, human freedom and responsibility, predetermination, and definition of belief (iman) and finishes with a discussion of rulership.